swaibar/hodejs-currency-rates/readme.md

 * first POST API call to create a user tested via PostMan
 * second GET API call to get user data
 * completed user serverice, now move on to tokens for authentication
+* created a basic header and footer along with templating... with account/create now creating users (not fully working, but can be seen in network tab)
-* lastly add user ability to sign up and log in, then when logged in the system can also persist their base currency selection and maybe more...
+* ability to sign up and log in, then when logged in the system can also persist their base currency selection and maybe more...

 ### todo
  * html5 dates are not friendly (or respecting min/max) so replace with month/year dropdowns